March 3, 2022

 Before we jump to teaching you how to use torrents, we have an important note for you.
 You've probably heard that torrent websites are blocked by certain ISPs (Internet Service Providers) and that they're banned in certain countries.
 So, even if you want nothing other than to download legal torrents (we recommend you avoid copyright infringement), your ISP might block your attempts.
 This is why we also recommend reading about anonymizing your torrent traffic and encrypting your P2P data.
 Make sure to cover the basic well before learning how to use torrents, as this will most certainly go a long way.

-Finally, we’re ready to jump deep into helping you discover how to use torrent files step-by-step.
-So, make sure to keep on reading.
+Finally, we're ready to jump deep into helping you discover how to use torrents safely in 2021.

 Before you can download P2P files, you need to install an application capable of downloading torrents.
 No matter if you use Windows, macOS, or Linux, you won’t find this option enabled by default on your operating system.
 It means that in order for your computer to recognize and download torrents, it needs to have access to a torrent client.

 So, the first step is to download and install an application that handles torrents.
 We have recently published an article that deals with the best torrent clients overall.
 You can also check the best torrent clients for macOS.
 As you'll see, many of those applications come free-of-charge (some of those are premium-priced, though).
 In addition, these are lightweight applications that can run on just about any machine.